caps2caps

 Type: uint

-Flush stream states to disk every n seconds
+Flush stream states to journal file every given seconds.

 journal.waitForAck